Doing business in South Korea

 The financial and tax environment in South Korea

-South Korea’s standard corporate income tax rate stands at 9% for the first KRW 200 million of taxable income, 18% up to KRW 20 billion and 22% beyond that, with an added local income tax of 10% of the national corporate tax amount.
+Effective from 1 January 2026, South Korea’s standard corporate income tax rate stands at 10% for the first ₩200m of taxable income, 20% up to ₩20bn, 22% for ₩20bn to ₩300bn and 25% above ₩300bn, with an added local income tax of 10% of the national corporate tax amount.
 VAT is charged at a standard rate of 10%.

 Starting a business in South Korea

 Foreign enterprises can set up operations through local subsidiaries, branches or liaison offices.
-The most prevalent legal structures are Limited Liability Companies (Yuhan Hoesa) and Joint-Stock Corporations (Chusik Hoesa).
+The most prevalent legal structures are limited liability companies (Yuhan Hoesa) and joint-stock corporations (Chusik Hoesa).

 Request now Request now